 4. Beautify and Create Interactivity for the Game

-To create a lively and engaging game, customize some other elements such as hotspot style, interactivity, feedback layers, etc.
+To create a lively and engaging Spot the Differences game, customize some other elements such as hotspot style, interactivity, feedback layers, etc.

 4.1.
 Customize Hotspot Style